Ying-Jieh/taskManager/README.md

 - Type `npm start` terminal.

 ## Files
-- `public`: The html, css, js files
+- `public`: The html, css, js files.
+Mainly use `axios` to implement http requestes.
 - `app.js`: The main js file, managing the url and middlewares
 - `routes/tasks.js`: Use the route functions in controllers, setup the routes
 - `controllers/tasks.js`: Implement the route functions
 - `db/connect.js`: Use mongoose to connect to MongoDB
 - `models/Tasks.js`: Setup schema for database with mongoose
+- `middleware/not-found.js`: Set the reponse when the route doesn't exist

 ## Test with `postman`